fsezark-dev/Aspis-Prototype/README.md

-13 unit tests across all four signals, mostly self-contained with synthetic fixtures (no dataset download required). `product_identity`'s tests require the downloaded listing-image set, since CLIP is a semantic model and doesn't respond meaningfully to synthetic test patterns — run `fetch_product_images.py` first if starting from a fresh clone.
+13 unit tests across all four signals, mostly self-contained with synthetic fixtures (no dataset download required). `product_identity`'s tests require the downloaded listing-image set, since CLIP is a semantic model and doesn't respond meaningfully to synthetic test patterns, run `fetch_product_images.py` first if starting from a fresh clone.

 ---